Making it easier to grow your law firm

 Tax

-Partnerships and LLPs have a similar tax treatment, with partners taxed as self-employed at the standard rates of income tax.
+Partnerships and LLPs have a similar tax treatment, with partners taxed as self-employed at the standard rates of income tax (ranging between 20% and 45% depending on level of earnings).
 Tax is paid on each individual's share of the profits, regardless of whether these are drawn or reinvested in the firm.

-In a limited company, profits are taxed at lower corporation tax rates – previously 19% but increasing to 25% from 1 April 2023 where profits exceed £250,000.
+In a limited company, profits are taxed at lower corporation tax rates – 19% for profits less than £50,000, 26.5% for profits between £50,000 and £250,000, and 25% on all profits above £250,000 (subject to any other companies that may be under common control).
 Any salaries paid (to yourself and other employees) are subject to income tax and National Insurance contributions.
-And the taxation of dividends varies, with an initial tax-free allowance for the first £1,000 followed by increasing rates depending on which income tax band you are in.
+The taxation of dividends varies, with an initial tax-free allowance for the first £500 followed by increasing rates (from 8.75% to 39.35%) depending on which income tax band you are in.
 Where profits are retained within a corporate structure it is necessary to consider when and how those profits will ultimately be extracted and the tax position that is likely to apply then.

 Any gains you make from selling your interest in the firm are likely to be subject to capital gains tax.
 Again, this is at substantially lower rates than income tax – as low as 10% if you qualify for entrepreneurs' relief (now known as Business Asset Disposal Relief).